Operators

 Binary Operators

-A binary operator is, as its name suggests, an operator that expects just two operands.
-Bleach has 12 operators that fall in this category.
+These operators expects just 2 operands.
+Bleach has 13 operators that fall in this class.

 Arithmetical

-Addition (+): This operator expects two operands.
+Addition (+): This operator expects 2 operands.
 However it behaves differently depending on the types of the two received operands.

-• Left operand (num) and Right operand (num): Adds the second (right) operand operands to the first (left) operand.
+Left operand (num) and Right operand (num): Adds the second (right) operand to the first (left) operand, producing a new value of type num.

 print 2 + 3; // 5